docsforadobe/ame-scripting-guide/docs/events/ItemAddedToBatchEvent.md

 The event will be sent after a batch item has been created successfully.

-Can be used for all FrontendScriptObject API's which creates a batch item.
+Can be used for all FrontendScriptObject APIs which creates a batch item.

+---

 ## Examples

-### onItemAddedToBatch Example

 ```javascript
 var source = "C:\\testdata\\testmedia.mp4";